Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Experimental Details

 \subsection{Compute Resources}

-All experiments in this work were conducted on 4 nodes equipped with NVIDIA H100 80GB GPUs.
-Each node further utilized 64 Intel(R) Xeon(R) Platinum 8481C CPUs @ 2.70GHz, with 2TB of RAM and 4TB of SSD storage.
-For generating the high-quality examples presented in our anonymous demo page, we utilized 2 NVIDIA B200 180GB GPU nodes.
-On these nodes, we replaced our standard video generation backbone with the more advanced Wan14B model to achieve superior visual fidelity, while maintaining identical CPU, RAM, and storage specifications per node.
+All experiments were conducted on 4 NVIDIA H100 80GB GPUs.
+We use the DeepSpeed ZeRO-2 framework for distributed training, enabling efficient memory management across GPUs.
+Each node utilized 64 Intel(R) Xeon(R) Platinum 8481C CPUs @ 2.70GHz, with 2TB of RAM and 4TB of SSD storage.
+Training on the AVSync15 dataset takes approximately 8 hours under this configuration.
+All quantitative results reported in this paper are obtained under this setup.